CHAOS-ow/Fintech---W5/README.md

+# Group 3 Project
-# Project Title: Are meme-stocks actually risky or are they worth investing in?
+Hypothesis: Are meme-stocks actually risky or are they worth investing in?

 ---